Crystallographic Helly Groups: Virtually nilpotent groups and injectivity

-In this section we use \Corref{sephc} along with results of Isbell on hyperconvex metric spaces and results of Pansu on asymptotic cones of nilpotent groups to prove that any virtually nilpotent Helly group is virtually abelian.
+In this section we use \Corref{sephc} along with results of Isbell on injective metric spaces and results of Pansu on asymptotic cones of nilpotent groups to prove that any virtually nilpotent coarsely injective group is virtually abelian.
+A group is \defterm{coarsely injective} if it acts metrically properly and coboundedly on a coarsely injective space.
+Any Helly group is coarsely injective.

+Our main result in this section, \Thmref{nilpotent}, is also a consequence of the semihyperbolicity of coarsely injective groups.
+Lang showed that the injective hull of a coarsely injective space has an isometry-invariant, bounded geodesic bicombing \cite[Proposition~3.8]{Lang:2013} and, by Alonso and Bridson, this implies that polycyclic subgroups of coarsely injective groups are virtually abelian \cite[Theorem~4.1, Theorem~7.1]{Alonso_Bridson:1995:semihyperbolic}.

 Let $\mathfrak{g}$ be a finite-dimensional Lie algebra.
 The \defterm{lower central series} of $\mathfrak{g}$ is defined inductively by $\mathfrak{g}_i = [\mathfrak{g},\mathfrak{g}_{i-1}]$ for $i \ge 2$.
 Recall that $\mathfrak{g}$ is \defterm{nilpotent} if and only if its lower central series is eventually zero.
 The \defterm{graded Lie algebra associated to} a finite-dimensional nilpotent Lie algebra $\mathfrak{g}$ is the direct sum $\mathfrak{g}_{\infty} = \bigoplus_{i=1}^{\infty} \mathfrak{g}_i / \mathfrak{g}_{i+1}$ with the bracket defined by $[x + \mathfrak{g}_{i+1}, y + \mathfrak{g}_{j+1}] = [x,y] + \mathfrak{g}_{i+j+1} \in \mathfrak{g}_{i+j}/\mathfrak{g}_{i+j+1}$, for $x \in \mathfrak{g}_i/\mathfrak{g}_{i+1}$ and $y \in \mathfrak{g}_j/\mathfrak{g}_{j+1}$.
 See Pansu \cite{Pansu:1983}.